turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/how_testing_works.markdown

 - Show a class in a text editor with a method already implemented (Calculator class at the time of writing).
 - How do we confirm that it is working?
-- Load class into irb and demo how to test manually
+- Load class into pry and demo how to test manually
 - What are the downsides to this approach?

 ## Intro to Minitest